dnmvisser/ansible_role_template_tree/README.md

 # Example 1

 - Sync a web server directory
-- Deletes all remote content that is not available locally - except the `.cache` directory
+- Delete all remote content that is not available locally - except the `.cache` directory
 - Template all `.php`, `.html`, and `.css` files
 - Copy all other files as-is